A.1 Introduction#

 • software is limited to specific platforms

-• version control is limited
+• document version control is limited

 • report generation features are limited